pooyasf/pooyasf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I have background in Electrical Engeeniering and Mamthmaics.
-I love modeling nature by Math and trying to understand them using mathmatics toolkits. [subreddit](http://reddit.com){:target="\_blank"}.
+I love modeling nature by Math and trying to understand them using mathmatics toolkits.
+Especially dynammical systems and probability theory [subreddit](http://reddit.com){:target="\_blank"}.
 You can check out my blog posts here.
 Also i put several pictures of my previous projects here.

 I love traveling and exploring nature.
 I do analog photography while i am traveling.
 There are several of them here exploring Iran.